Al Treloar: Los Angeles

 The Los Angeles Athletic Club offered Treloar the position of physical director, and he began work there in February 1907.
 He wrote a weekly column on health and exercise for the club's newsletter, and added healthier choices to the menu served in the club's dining room.

 Al. G. Treloar, physical instructor, has been trained by many years of practical work and almost can see at a glance what his many pupils require in the line of physical training.
 He was born in Allegan, Michigan, in 1873, and graduated from the Manistee high school at an early age.
 He then entered Harvard university, where he took up the normal course in physical training, and after graduating from the university acted as coach for the Harvard freshman rowing crew for one year.
 He then accepted the position of physical instructor of the St. Paul Athletic club.
 Later he taught privately, and for ten years he traveled all over the country, giving private lessons to a host of pupils who had heard of his system of teaching.
 In January, 1907, the directors of the Los Angeles Athletic club learned of his success and lost no time in employing him.
 The veteran coach of Stanford university, "Dad" Moulton, since has termed him "one of the finest instructors in the country."
 In addition to teaching wrestling and coaching the four-oar crews of the club, Treloar is an expert on the flying rings, traveling rings, horizontal bars, parallel bars, vaulting horse and buck, pulley weights, both upper and lower back, wrist machine, finger machine, vertical bars and punching bags, in all of which he gives daily instruction to large classes of members.

 Personal

 Treloar began posing for life classes at the Art Students League of Los Angeles in March 1907.

-Prior to the 1912 birth of their son, Alfred Toof Jennings and Georgia Knowlton Jennings legally changed their surname to "Treloar."
-Albert Knowlton Treloar (1912–1994) was born in Los Angeles.

 Al J. and Georgia K. Treloar were living in Los Angeles at the time of the 1940 U.S. Census.
-They had been married for over 50 years when she predeceased him, in 1946.

 Treloar held the position of physical director at the Los Angeles Athletic Club for 42 years, from 1907 to his retirement at age 76 in 1949.
-He coached hundreds of men and inspired them by his example.
+He coached hundreds of men.

 Al J. Treloar died at age 86, in Los Angeles, on February 28, 1960.